takatux/random_password_generator/README.md

 Random Password Generator Using Python3

 - This litle script ables to generate random password for any username.
-- run python3 `python_generate_password.py` Input the username, the password will be generated and save those into a csv file
+- run python3 `python_generate_password.py` Input the username, the password will be generated and saved into a csv file
 ```
 references :
  https://pynative.com/python-generate-random-string/